 Government budget documents can be difficult to read.
-They contain many numbers and tend to lapse into technical jargon.
+They contain many numbers and tend to involve technical terms and concepts.
 Even people with considerable government experience can be baffled by the numerous tables or find themselves uncertain about the meaning of specialized terms.